ROCm/hipTensor/docs/Programmers_Guide.rst

 Infrastructure
 ^^^^^^^^^^^^^^

 - CMake is used to build and package hipTensor.
-There are :code:`CMakeLists.txt` files throughout the code.
+There are ``CMakeLists.txt`` files throughout the code.
-- `Doxygen/Breathe/Sphinx/ReadtheDocs` are used to produce documentation.
+- ``Doxygen/Breathe/Sphinx/ReadTheDocs`` are used to produce documentation.
 Content for the documentation is from:

   - Doxygen comments in include files in the directory :code:`library/include`
   - files in the directory :code:`docs/`